mdziegielewska/Image-Analysis-Classification-With-GLCM/README.md

 ### Project structure

-- _.gitignore_: Specifies files to be ignored by Git.
-- _README.md_: Provides an overview of the project.
 - _image_classification.ipynb_: Contains the core image classification pipeline.
 - _requirements.txt_: Lists project dependencies.
 - _test.csv_: Contains test image data and labels.